Hallatscheklab/StatPhys/Boson-Fermions/QM-SM-Bosons.md

-## Bosons and Fermions
+## Ideal Quantum Gases

-See Kardar 7.1-7.4, and my online lectures.
+See Kardar 7.1-7.5, and my online lectures.
 Notes will follow soonish.